The ARC Training Centre for Uniquely Australian Foods works in a collaborative partnership with First Nations Enterprise and Advisory Groups.

 Native plant foods are loaded with phytonutrients, minerals, vitamins and other nutritional components.
-An objective of the training centre is to understand what components are present in native plant foods that contribute to maintaining good health.
+Working in partnership with First Nations partners, an objective of the training centre is to understand what components are present in native plant foods that contribute to maintaining good health.
 The research will also explore how the nutritional components are absorbed and taken up during digestion.

 This technical information will support branding and market development.

-A key objective of the Training Centre is to work with Indigenous partners and collaborators to develop sustainable business models which involve all stakeholders, by identifying social factors and beneficial Indigenous participation across the whole of the value chain – from raw material to finished foods.
+A key objective of the Training Centre is to work with First Nations partners and collaborators to help them develop sustainable business models which involve all stakeholders, by identifying social factors and beneficial First Nations participation across the whole of the native botanicals value chain – from raw material to finished foods.

 A key objective of the ARC Training Centre is to make a critical evaluation of different access and benefit sharing laws that may have implications for the Australian native botanicals industry, including First Nations communities and partners.
 In doing so, the Training Centre also seeks to examine best practice models for the collection and use of native plants and foods, including regulatory requirements for the exportation of native foods and plants to Nagoya Protocol – compliant countries.

 Using marks and designations to build and sustain local food and agriculture